Halal Food Truck: How Mobile Charity Is Nourishing Communities with Dignity

 Why This Matters:

-Feeding America reports that over 44 million people in the U.S. face hunger—including 13 million children.For Muslim families, the lack of halal food makes this challenge even more acute.
+Feeding America reports that over 44 million people in the U.S. face hunger—including 13 million children.
+For Muslim families, the absence of halal food makes an already difficult situation feel impossible.

-• Homeless shelters and transitional housing
+• Homeless shelters and transitional housing across NYC

-• Low-income neighborhoods with food deserts
+• Low-income neighborhoods in food deserts with no halal access

 Why Halal Certification Is Critical: